H0rologium/Beyond-the-End-of-the-World-Modpack-/README.md

 # Beyond-the-End-of-the-World-Modpack-
 A fun, semi- expert modpack for minecraft 1.12.2 FORGE

+<h3>Please feel free to report issues and/or suggestions!
+Feedback helps!</h3>

 Primary focus is on letting the player choose what they want to do with a huge array of big mods.